Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v1.0.7
+    * Use jaxb 2.2.6 due to bug fix for exception marshaling <http://java.net/jira/browse/JAXB-814>
+    * Added functional tests for ensuring methods that return exceptions object (not thrown) don't fail in marshaling.

 * v1.0.6
     * Config slurper was looking for base grails.cxf instead of cxf.
 Fixed to use cxf as root for overrides.